m-noor/IrisData_Project/README.md

 Following this, the Figures 1-4 will be generated and saved as well.
 The outputs will all be saved on the root drive (in Windows, usually C:\) to a folder named based on the current date (YYYYMMDD) and time (HHMM) - *e.g.* C:\20180402_1424.
 This assures a unique location each time the script is run, provided there is no time change (*e.g.* summer time).

+## Appendix 2: Repository structure

+This repository is structured as follows:
+1. [Python script](IrisData_project.py) - a Python 3.6 script to automatically process the Iris dataset.
+2. [Project description](README.md) - this file, a text file (Markdown) containing project background and description of the script.
+3.

 ############## END OF FILE ##############